at a glance

-- ConnectiCare is a managed care company that provides Medicare Advantage (Part C) plans to Connecticut residents.
+- ConnectiCare is a managed care company that provides Medicare Advantage (Part C) plans throughout Connecticut.

 - Every ConnectiCare Part C plan covers as least as much as original Medicare, plus some extras like prescription drug, dental, and vision coverage.